-A scholarship and arts training program for high school students in S. California (Los Angeles, Orange, Riverside, San Bernardino, Ventura, Santa Barbara, San Diego) in these categories of music: classical and non-classical voice; jazz instrumental; classical instrumental.
+A scholarship and arts training program for high school students in Southern California in these categories of music: classical and non-classical voice; jazz instrumental; classical instrumental.
+Application deadline: October

 U.S. Bank Scholarship Program

 Not specific to music.
-Application details updated at beginning of year with September deadline.
 Available to high school seniors and college undergraduates.
 Winners selected at random.
 Eligibility: high school senior planning to enroll in or a current undergraduate college student at an eligible two- or four-year college or university.
 U.S. citizen or permanent resident alien.
+Application deadline: October

 VSA International Young Soloists Program

-The VSA (international Organization on Arts and Disability) International Young Soloists Award is given annually to young musicians ages 25 and under, with disabilities.
+The VSA (international Organization on Arts and Disability) International Young Soloists Award is given annually to young musicians with disabilities ages 14-25.
 Ensembles with at least one member with a disability are also eligible.
-Application information is posted in October with submission deadline in the winter.
+Application deadline: March

 Women Band Directors International

-Women Band Directors International (WBDI) offers scholarships to female college students who are majoring in music education with the intention of becoming band directors, and who are about to student teach. (click on “College Scholarships”)
+Women Band Directors International (WBDI) offers scholarships to female college students majoring in music education with the intention of becoming band directors.
+Applications open Fall.